This Is A Boring Post

 No online collaborative tool is perfect, but when used well, Slack is pretty close.
 Having participated in multiple Slack workspaces across several organizations over the past few years, I’ve become somewhat opinionated (and hopefully qualified) on what constitutes “used well”.
 Here’s my take on some best practices:

-• Temporary channels are an acceptable alternative to group DMs.
-Prefix them with temp-, and /archive them when conversation is complete.
-Typically these should not need to exist more than a day or two.
+them when conversation is complete.
+Typically these should not need to exist more than a day or two.@mentions

-• Discussion in a public channel where response from a specific small group or individual is needed can be easily accomplished through use of @mentions.
-Brief side discussions can be done with threads vs. splitting off into a new channel or private DM.
+.
+Brief side discussions can be done with threads vs. splitting off into a new channel or private DM.@channel

 I took an entire class in compiler theory in college, and really enjoyed it.
 Can still picture the classroom in my head, in fact (3rd floor of the ENS, all the way in the back past the nursing lab).
 So how is it that I never learned of Frances Allen, who died last week at 88?